 Even if the monolithic software has many functionalities, they are often not all highly developed and improved, e.g. the built-in checkout may not support the payment options we want.

-Composable Commerce goes beyond headless commerce , separating the frontend stack from the backend and selecting the best technologies to build your commerce stack.
+Composable commerce goes beyond headless commerce , separating the frontend stack from the backend and selecting the best technologies to build your commerce stack.

 For many eCommerce applications, using headless commerce is the first small step towards a flexible architecture.
-Decoupling the frontend from the backend frees the composable enterprise from the constraints of an eCommerce platform's limited frontend capabilities.
+Decoupling the frontend from the backend frees an enterprise from the constraints of an eCommerce platform's limited frontend capabilities.
 It also ensures that frontend developers can work independently of backend teams, with no cross-functional coordination and compromising an already fragile and enlarged monolith.